ashutosh1506/e-court/backend/README.md

 - Setup entire Backend
 - Connected databse
-- added utils index.js server.js and env
+- added utils index.js app.js and env
 - added pre hook to check if user has changed password or not and added functions to generate access and refresh tokens
 - Completed Register API for client tested on postman
 - Completed Login API with giving tokens to logged in user
 - Completed Logout API with JWT verify Middleware
 - Completed UpdatedClientProfile API

 # Ashu

 - Database Setup
+- Lawyer Logout API

 # Aanya

 - Lawyer registration and login system with secure authentication (JWT + bcrypt).
 - Client and Lawyer routes implemented with Express.js and MongoDB.
 - Passwords are securely hashed before storing in the database.
-- Fully responsive frontend with header, navbar, home, and footer sections.
-- Built with Node.js, Express.js, MongoDB, and Postman API testing.